Carlos Villanueva (Chilean footballer): Al-Shabab

 On 15 May 2009, Audax Italiano Villanueva signed for Al Shabab, the Emirati club paid Audax about $5 million.
-Although he publicly stated he wished to have stayed at Blackburn and tried to established himself in one of the worlds top leagues.
+Although he publicly stated he wished to have stayed at Blackburn and tried to established himself in one of the world's top leagues.

 Universidad Católica

 On 4 February 2013, Al Shabab confirms that Villanueva will play on loan at Universidad Católica until 31 May.

 Al-Ittihad

 On 15 July 2016, Villanueva joined Al Ittihad, in the Saudi Professional League.

 Magallanes

 In June 2022, Villanueva rescinded his contract with Palestino and moved to Primera B club Magallanes.
+He ended his contract in December 2023.

+Return to Audax Italiano

+In 2024, Villanueva rejoined Audax Italiano after fifteen years.
+At the end of the season, he announced his retirement.

 International career

 Villanueva represented Chile U17 at the 2003 South American U-17 Championship and Chile U20 at the 2005 South American U-20 Championship.

 He was also capped for the senior squad and played for Chile in the Copa América 2007, where he scored a superb free kick goal against Ecuador on his first official game with the senior squad.
 He is also credited with an assist during Chile's qualifier game at Uruguay.
 However, he was not called up to the 30-man preliminary squad for Chile for the South Africa World Cup.